-You’ve found your next perfect home... but can you sell your current one and be moved in by Christmas?
-Providing everything runs smoothly – and you follow these 8 simple steps – you might well be able to make it.
+You’ve found your perfect home.
+But do you have enough time to sell your current property and move into your new one by Christmas?
+If you follow these 8 simple steps, you might well make it.

-1. Use a selling agent that’s signed up the major property portals
+1. Use a selling agent that’s signed up to the major property portals

-These days, around 90% of all property searches start online.
-With this in mind, if you are trying to sell your home quickly, you’ll need to ensure the estate agent (or agents) you appoint list their properties with the major portals – namely Zoopla and Rightmove.
+You’ll need to ensure the estate agent (or agents) you hire list their properties with the major portals – namely Zoopla and Rightmove.
+This will mean your property gets full exposure to potential buyers.

 Read more: How to choose an estate agent

 2. Get your home 100% sale-ready

-There are many aspects of the home buying and selling process that you can’t control – which is why it becomes especially important to take charge of the ones you can.
+There are many aspects of the home buying and selling process that are beyond your control - and that is why it is especially important to take charge of the ones you can.

-Use the time now to embark on a big ‘clutter clear out’ – from the loft through to the kitchen cupboards.
+Embark on a big ‘clutter clear out’ of your current home - from the loft right through to the kitchen cupboards - to make it ready to put on the market.
 And when you’ve freed up some space, consider giving tired walls and ceilings a fresh lick of paint in neutral colours to attract potential buyers.

 3. Make sure the price is right

 It’s a good idea to get three local estate agents to provide valuations for your home (and don’t forget you can also get your own estimates using Zoopla’s house prices tool).

-But don’t just head for the agent who gives you the highest price.
+But don’t just choose the agent who gives you the highest price.
 If you want your home to sell soon, it will need to be priced according to the current market.

-4. Choose a buyer who's also ready to move
+4. Pick a buyer who's also ready to move

-You want to make sure whoever is interested in buying your home is serious.
-Find out how the prospective buyer is financing the purchase.
-Cash buyers are best of course, but if – like many buyers – they require a mortgage, ask to see an Agreement in Principal.
+You want to make sure that potential buyers are serious so do your homework.
+Find out how they are financing the purchase.
+Cash buyers are best of course, but if – like many people – they need a mortgage, ask to see an Agreement in Principal.
 This is a document from the lender confirming that, all being well, it will lend the money.